ZhangGroup-MITChemistry/smog-3spn2-openmm/README.md

 ## Features

-Our implementation has the following advantages:
+Our implementation has the following features:

 (1) All the workflow can be done with Python without requiring SMOG2 outputs, while OpenSMOG requires reading outputs of SMOG2.